Bobcat Fire burns near Chantry Flat area while crews work to stop spread of nearly 30,000-acre blaze

-At nearly 30,000 acres, the Bobcat Fire burning in the Angeles National Forest spread into Big Santa Anita Canyon near Chantry Flat on Saturday, according to federal forest officials.
+At nearly 30,000 acres, the Bobcat Fire burning in the Angeles National Forest spread into a popular recreation area, Big Santa Anita Canyon near Chantry Flat, on Saturday, according to federal forest officials.

 Fire crews continued working to stop the forward spread of the wildfire as it tore through steep terrain amid warm, dry weather throughout the day, officials said.
 The blaze is growing most on its north and south ends since areas located directly to the east and west of the wildfire are mostly made up of old burn scars, which slow the spread of flames, according to the U.S. Forest Service.